nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can remove all the profile’s tags by typing `t/` without specifying any tags after it.

 Examples:
-* `profile -e 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st profile to be `91234567` and `johndoe@u.nus.edu` respectively.
+* `profile -e 1 p/91234567 e/johndoe@u.nus.edu` edits the phone number and email address of the 1st profile to be `91234567` and `johndoe@u.nus.edu` respectively.
-* `profile -e 2 n/Betsy Crower t/` Edits the name of the 2nd profile to be `Betsy Crower` and clears all existing tags.
+* `profile -e 2 n/Betsy Crower t/` edits the name of the 2nd profile to be `Betsy Crower` and clears all existing tags.
-* `profile -e 3 tg/ t/` Clears the telegram username and tags of the 3rd profile.
+* `profile -e 3 tg/ t/` clears the telegram username and tags of the 3rd profile.

 #### Finding profiles by name: `profile -f`